Drupal 8 vs Drupal 9: What Changed and What It Means for Your Platform

 The migration process was technically feasible for virtually any Drupal 8 project, provided that deprecated code had been addressed.
 Modules and custom implementations relying on outdated APIs required refactoring before upgrading.

 This is where structured modernization practices become essential.
-A controlled Drupal Migration or upgrade process allows teams to audit deprecated components, update dependencies, and validate compatibility before production deployment.
+A controlled Drupal version upgrade or upgrade process allows teams to audit deprecated components, update dependencies, and validate compatibility before production deployment.

 Why Code Cleanup Matters